Design Research Unit: History

+The group would be particularly impactful to British Railways (BR) during the 1960s, which was vigorously seeking to modernise and restructure at this time; in particular, BR management wished to divest the organisation of anachronistic, heraldic motifs and develop a corporate identity to rival that of London Transport.
+Gray headed a working party that was established by BR's design panel; it drew up a Corporate Identity Manual which established a coherent brand and design standard for the whole organisation, specifying Rail Blue and pearl grey as the standard colour scheme for all rolling stock; Rail Alphabet as the standard corporate typeface, designed by Jock Kinneir and Margaret Calvert; and introducing the now-iconic corporate Identity Symbol of the Double Arrow logo.
+Designed by Gerald Barney (also of the DRU), this arrow device was formed of two interlocked arrows across two parallel lines, symbolising a double-track railway.
+It was likened to a bolt of lightning or barbed wire, and also acquired a nickname: "the arrow of indecision".
+A mirror image of the double arrow was used on the port side of BR-owned Sealink ferry funnels.
+The new BR corporate identity and double arrow were displayed at the Design Centre in London in early 1965, and the organisation's brand name was shortened to "British Rail".

-Key DRU commissions included the 1954 Electricity Board Showrooms, by Black, Gibson, and H. Diamond, the BOAC engineering hall at London Airport (Heathrow) by Black, Kenneth Bayes, and BOAC staff from 1951 to 1955, and a number of interiors for the P&O Orient Line's new liner Oriana by Black and Bayes in 1959.
-Other companies for whom DRU worked included Ilford, Courage, Watney Combe & Reid Dunlop, London Transport, and British Railways.
+Key DRU commissions included the 1954 Electricity Board Showrooms, by Black, Gibson, and H. Diamond, the British Overseas Airways Corporation engineering hall at Heathrow Airport by Black, Kenneth Bayes, and BOAC staff from 1951 to 1955, and a number of interiors for the P&O Orient Line's new liner Oriana by Black and Bayes in 1959.
+Other companies for whom DRU worked included Ilford, Courage, Watney Combe & Reid Dunlop, and London Transport.
 The 1968 City of Westminster street name signs by Misha Black (typography and implementation by Christopher Timings and Roger Bridgman) have become an integral part of London's streetscape.

-Since this time, DRU has worked for many high-profile companies, in interior design, graphic design and architecture.
+Since that time, DRU worked for many high-profile companies, in interior design, graphic design and architecture.
 Projects of note include: